-Is Rape a Crime? is my current project, Flatiron Books (2020).
+Is Rape a Crime?
+A Memoir, an Investigation and a Manifesto is my current project, scheduled for publication June 9th, 2020 by Flatiron Books, an imprint of Macmillan.
 The book is a memoir that looks at the crime of rape through a social justice lens.
 Rape is the least reported crime of all major felonies and the least successfully prosecuted; less than 3% of rapists ever spend a day in jail.
-There are estimates of close to 500,000 untested rape kits sitting in warehouses and police departments across the country, each representing a lost chance at justice.
+There are estimates of close to 400,000 untested rape kits sitting in warehouses and police departments across the country, each representing a lost chance at justice.
 How do victims of rape attend to their own experience in an environment where society tells them in so many ways that what they went through matters to no one?

 This memoir tells that story.